 Step 4.
 Preview the files from the scanning results and select which ones you want to recover.
 Hit the recover button when you are ready.

 If you find that your excel files are constantly giving you the “excel cannot open the file” error, or you need to constantly modify/change the file extension, consider turning on the AutoSave feature.
 To do this, open your Excel program and his the save button in the file menu.
 Under the Save Workbooks section, find the “Save AutoRecover Information” option and the “Keep the Last AutoSaved Version When I Close Without Saving”, and check mark both boxes.
-Other than this, create backups, make sure that you do not have viruses or malware, and always save the document with a unique file name.
+Other than this, create backups - this is crucial especially before you update the system to the newest Windows 11 version - make sure that you do not have viruses or malware, and always save the document with a unique file name.

 By Simon Marcus , to Document Recovery